FranBlake89/FranBlake89/README.md

 ## 👋 Hey there, I'm Francisco Castillo
 ### 🌱 From Seeds to Code: Cultivating Technology and Growth 🌱

 Hello!
 I'm Francisco Castillo, a passionate computer programming student who finds joy in embracing new technologies and crafting web applications.

-With a background in agricultural engineering 🌱 and hands-on experience as an assistant researcher in evolutionary ecology 🐛 in Chile, I bring a unique blend of analytical thinking and creative problem-solving to the world of programming.
+From sowing seeds in agricultural fields to cultivating code in the digital world, I'm on a journey of growth, learning, and contribution.

 ## 🌐 What I've Been Up To